-Above all, whatever your preference, remember that you will always depend to some extent on public infrastructures.
-To anticipate the next point, take into account the proximity of public roads and the connection to general facilities and services: stores, pharmacies, hospitals, schools, leisure and cultural areas, etc.
+Above all, whatever your preference, remember that you will always depend to some extent on public infrastructure.
+Take into account the proximity of public roads and the connection to general facilities and services.
+These include stores, pharmacies, hospitals, schools, cultural areas, and more.

 It’s also a good idea to check with the town hall about possible/future urbanization plans or infrastructure in the surrounding area.
 This way you will avoid unexpected and often unpleasant surprises.

 Look into the infrastructure and the accessibility of the land

 The location of the land connects closely with its infrastructure and accessibility.
 Every day we live more and more connected to each other.
 Today, a home cannot be considered without also acknowledging the multitude of connections it has to basic infrastructure.

 On the one hand, we are talking about basic facilities and supplies.
 For example, water, gas, and electricity.
 This also includes the services necessary to live in society.
 For example, the proximity to supply points such as stores, markets and supermarkets, healthcare, and leisure centers.
 On the other hand, we cannot forget about new technologies such as telephone and Internet services.